Shopify/hydrogen-v1/docs/deployment.md

     {% endcodeblock %}

-2. Use this new file as the entry for your build command.
-If the script is located in `<root>/server.js`, then you would run the following:
+2. Use the new file as the entry point for your build command.
+For example, if the script is located in `<root>/server.js`, then you would run the following command:

     {% codeblock terminal %}